CommunistMountain/BalanceModFork/checklist.md

     <li>EVENTS:</li>
     <ol>
         <li>(TODO more events for Lifeform Scanner just like Twinge.
 Like wherever a Slug is used, LRS, high level sensors, or even more, like people hiding in crates.
 Actually, some LRS blues should be replaced with Life Scanner if it's against lifeforms)</li>
-        <li>FLAGSHIP_CONSTRUCTION: Defeating the Flagship under construction will give Advanced FTL Navigation (TODO it has to be the custom one with integrated augs).</li>
         <li>QUEST_CREWDEAD_START: Fire Beam and Fire Drone also allow you to pick the Fire Bomb blue option (renamed to simply "Fire").</li>
     </ol>
 </ol>